KCL-BMEIS/OOP/week2A.md

 ```

 .explain-bottom[
-Have a go at splitting up the code as shown previously, and compiling and
+Exercise: split up your code as shown previously, then compile and
-linking the different files using the commands above
+link the different files using the commands above
 ]

 ---